 • (time expr) times the evaluation of expr, printing timing information to the current output port.
-This form also prints the amount of time spent in garbage-collection (already included in the CPU time).
 The result of the time expression is the result of expr.

 11.5 Operating System Processes

 (system command-string) executes a Unix, Windows, or BeOS shell command synchronously (i.e., the call to system does not return until the subprocess has ended), or launches a MacOS application by its creator signature (and returns immediately).
 The command-string argument is a string (of four characters for MacOS) containing no null characters.
 If the command succeeds, the return value is #t, #f otherwise.
 Under MacOS, if command-string is not four characters, the exn:application:mismatch exception is raised.